dallonf/spa-angular-boilerplate/README.md

 - Immediately start hacking with AngularJS and a NodeJS backend
 - Grunt build process will concatenate and minify all of your code, including HTML templates and stylesheets
 - Just add JavaScript files to your project.
 They'll be automatically detected and loaded in the right order.
 Why should you have to add a `<script>` tag?
+- Includes HTML5 Boilerplate

 ## How to use

 Download the source of this project, and run `npm install` to install dependencies.

 To run a server for local development, run `node dev`.
-If you need to test on a browser that's not compatible with client-side LESS compilation, use the `--less` parameter (`node dev --less`).
+If you need to test on a browser that's not compatible with client-side LESS compilation (that would be <IE9, for example), use the `--less` parameter (`node dev --less`).

-## Why not Yeoman/MEAN.io?
+## Why not Yeoman?

 [Yeoman Angular Generator](https://github.com/yeoman/generator-angular) is a similar project which is definitely more mature at this time.
 Here are some reasons why SPA-Angular fits my personal workflow better: